Spiti Valley Itinerary (& Circuit Road Trip) from Shimla

 Spiti Valley is a cold mountain desert located in the rain shadow region of the Greater Himalayan ranges.
 It is snuggled in the north-eastern part of Himachal Pradesh.

-Proceeding in counterclockwise fashion from Chandigarh, roadway (NH5) of Spiti valley circuit route passes through Solan, Shimla, Narkanda, Rampur Bushahr, Sarahan, Chitkul, Nako, Tabo and Kaza.
+In counterclockwise direction from Chandigarh, Spiti Valley circuit route takes you through Solan, Shimla, Narkanda, Rampur Bushahr, Sarahan, Chitkul, Kalpa, Nako, Tabo, and Kaza on the National Highway 5 (NH5) and and its peripherals.

-The closing line of Spiti circuit traverses along the Spiti river and meets Manali town after it passes through the Atal tunnel or Rohtang pass.
+The closing line of Spiti circuit traverses along the Spiti river and meets Manali town after passing through the Atal tunnel or Rohtang pass.

-The valley is bounded by the districts of Kinnaur in the south-east, Kullu in the south, and the valleys of Zanskar and Union Territory of Ladakh in the north.
+The valley is bordered by the districts of Kinnaur in the south-east, Kullu in the south, and the valleys of Zanskar and the Union Territory of Ladakh in the north.
 In the east, Spiti shares its boundary with Tibet (China).

 The name Spiti or Piti — as it is known among the locals— means ‘The Middle Land’ that is the land between India and Tibet.